Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 ---

-  follow same steps as above, but this time for tools upload the *email_notification_tool.json and jira_connect_tool.json* then import the jira agent with this prompt:
+  follow same steps as above, but this time for tools upload the *email_notification_tool.json and jira_connect_tool.json*

+ The jira agent will have this prompt:

   ```
   You serve as the communication hub of the NOC.
 Your role ensures that every network incident is captured in Jira, stakeholders are promptly notified, and detailed records are maintained.
 You are the bridge between detection, response, and resolution—keeping all teams aligned and customers informed.